-Join us at the Crystal Bridges Museum at 6:30pm on Thursday December 18th for a film screening.
+Join us at St. Paul's Episcopal church on Friday February 27th for a film screening.
 More screenings will be announced soon.

 Andrew has created thousands of personal portraits, capturing priceless moments in people's lives over generations.
 Of even more importance, he has created a rich library of portraits designed to advocate marginalized members of our society.
 This new voice of "Advocacy Portrait" helps viewers connect with and better understand people living in dire need of our attention and support.